 Connect the New Wing Mirror

-Compare the new mirror to the old part, checking that all the bolt holes line up and are in the same places.
+Compare the replacement wing mirror to the old part, checking that all the bolt holes line up and are in the same places.
 If you have an electrically powered mirror then reconnect the power supply cable and begin bolting the mirror back in place by replacing the bolts one by one.
 If you have an electrical mirror this is a good time to turn on the car and check that the electrical operation is fully functional.

 Reattach the Mirror Trim